Skip to content

 #9 – Toggl Hire

 Toggl Hire is a skills assessment platform with powerful applicant tracking system capabilities.
 It gives hiring teams incredible insight into candidates’ job-specific skills with smart screening tools.
 Instead of focusing on self-reported competencies on candidates’ resumes, recruiters and hiring managers can get reliable proof of competence via pre-employment assessments, pre-recorded video interviews, and homework assignments.
-So you find and shortlist quality talent, real fast!
+You’ll find and shortlist quality talent faster.

 Category: Skills-based hiring platform